Jerakin/DefTree/doc/source/using.rst

     attribute = new_element.get_attribute("x")
     attribute += 10

-You can either use the set value if you are getting, but else you can use it's .value property
+You can either use the set value if you are getting, or you can use its .value property

 .. code:: python